Towns & Places:

 The bottom lands comprised about 16% of the surface.
 In the valley of the Marais des Cygnes River, they averaged about two miles in width, in that of the Pottawatomie Creek about one mile, and in those of Middle and Ottawa Creeks about one-half mile.
 The uplands comprised about 84% of the surface, generally level or gently undulating prairie.
 The most uneven portion was in Pottawatomie Township, which occupied the county’s southeastern corner.
 Here, the highest hills rise about 200 feet above the level of Pottawatomie Creek and are sometimes steep and challenging to ascent.
 There are some hilly sections about four miles southwest of Ottawa, about the same distance southwest, and about two miles west of Richmond.

-The soil is a sandy loam, is generally exceedingly fertile, and, on the uplands, ranges from one to two feet deep, while in the valleys of the streams, it averages three feet in depth.
+The soil is sandy loam and generally exceedingly fertile.
+It ranges from one to two feet deep on the uplands, while in the valleys of the streams, it averages three feet in depth.
 In the latter, it is in places immediately underlaid by gumbo soil upon clay, forming excellent drainage.

-At an average depth of 12 to 20 feet, good limestone was found, well distributed throughout the county, and in some portions, sandstone was generally too soft to be of much value for building purposes.
+Good limestone was found at an average depth of 12 to 20 feet, distributed throughout the county.
+In some portions, sandstone was generally too soft to be of much value for building purposes.

 Coal underlies about 20% of the county.
 It was found most plentiful in the western and southwestern parts and about six miles northwest of Ottawa.
 It cropped out in the ravines and was attained at a depth of 20 feet.
 The vein averaged two feet in thickness, and the quality is good.
 In 1881, about 5,000 tons were mined, mostly in Williamsburg Township.